giovannipuccetti/QRM/README.md

 # QRM
-Sources and extra materials for the book Quantitative Risk Management: a brief course.
+Sources and extra materials for the wannabe book

+Giovanni Puccetti
+Quantitative Risk Management: a brief course.
 (chaper numbering will vary during completion)

-SOURCES WILL BE AVAILABLE SOON i nthe main folder
-In case you need them please send an email to giovanniDOTpuccettiATunimiDOTit
+**SOURCES WILL BE AVAILABLE SOON in the main folder** In case you need them please send an email to giovanniDOTpuccettiATunimiDOTit

 **Chapter 1**
-"Correlation: the most common mistakes made in Risk Management practice" is available as a
+_"Correlation: the most common mistakes made in Risk Management practice" _

+is available as a

 - standard pdf